AqwamCreates/DataPredict/docs/Overview/UsingNeuralNetworksWithReinforcementLearning.md

 Each time we use reinforce() function with input parameters in it, it will train the neural network.

-Ensure that both environment feature vector and reward value is from the same state.
+Ensure that both environment feature vector and reward value are from the same state.

 ## Wrapping It All Up